 What you can do at home

 Read with your child.
-It sounds simple but time together can be pressured in modern families and some parents may not feel confident about their own reading.
+It sounds simple but time together can be pressured in modern families.
 Below are some initial ideas to make reading an enjoyable part of your day.

 Read anything! – Don’t worry if your child is mainly interested in comics or only likes horror stories.
 Research shows that it doesn’t matter WHAT children read as long as they read SOMETHING.
 Try and read the paper with your child, or the tv schedules or maybe a leaflet about the local community.
 Perhaps you can recommend reading materials to each other or try new things together?
 Perhaps your child would like a magazine subscription for their next birthday?

-Join the library! – Your local library provides a range of services, including lots of books, CDs, DVDs and magazines to borrow and free access to the Internet through its computers.
+Join the library! – Your local library provides a range of services, including lots of books, CDs, DVDs and magazines to borrow and free access to the internet.
 Even when you are not in the library, you can still use their extensive online reference materials.
 Library staff can offer advice and help with a whole range of enquiries.
 All of this is free of charge – simply get a library card!
-For details of Dover Library, click here: Dover Library Opening Times

 Consider alternative formats! – Is it impossible to drag your child away from a screen?
 Consider eBooks – most devices like tablets and iPods allow you to upload eBooks, often for free.
 Or how about listening to an audiobook on your next car journey?
 You can get these for free from the local library.